VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 It is recommended verifying which metrics will be deleted with the call to `http://<victoria-metrics-addr>:8428/api/v1/series?match[]=<timeseries_selector_for_delete>` before actually deleting the metrics.

+The `/api/v1/admin/tsdb/delete_series` handler may be protected with `authKey` if `-deleteAuthKey` command-line flag is set.

 The delete API is intended mainly for the following cases:

 * One-off deleting of accidentally written invalid (or undesired) time series.